Revitalization of a degraded area – Przystań Cesarska in Gdańsk

 Abstract

-Aim: The project to revitalize the Imperial Harbour in Gdansk aims to identify opportunities to transform a degraded port area into a modern, attractive place for residents and tourists.
+Aim: The project to revitalize Przystań Cesarska (Emperor’s Harbour) in Gdańsk is aimed at identifying opportunities to transform a degraded port area into a modern, attractive place for residents and tourists.

-Methodology: The analysis included analysis of literature, reports, documents and legal acts, field research, statistical data analysis, cartographic analysis, functional analysis of the case study, benchmarking and SWOT analysis.
+Methodology: The research included analysis of literature, reports, documents and legal acts, field research, statistical data analysis, cartographic analysis, functional analysis of the case study, bench-marking and SWOT analysis.
 Key steps included site selection, data collection, field research and analysis of the marina environment.
-Examples of revitalized marinas such as Marina Aker Brygge in Oslo, Marina Frapa in Rogoznica and OneOcean Port Vell in Barcelona were used to establish critical success factors (CSFs).
+Examples of revitalized marinas, such as Marina Aker Brygge in Oslo, Marina Frapa in Rogoznica and OneOcean Port Vell in Barcelona, were used to establish critical success factors (CSFs).

-Results: The results of the survey indicate that there is a low level of awareness of the Emperor's Harbor among residents and the poor condition of the infrastructure, which contributes to its low attractiveness.
-Most respondents rate the aesthetics of the marina as “neglected,” highlighting the need for major modernization work.
+Results: The results of the survey indicate that there is a low level of awareness of the existence of Emperor’s Harbour among residents and the poor condition of the infrastructure, which contributes to its low attractiveness.
+Most respondents rate the aesthetics of the marina as ‘neglected’, highlighting the need for major modernization work.

 Implications and recommendations: Proposals include the renovation of infrastructure, the creation of new recreational areas, the clean-up of parking spaces and the increase of food and retail services.
 The project aims to create a multifunctional urban space that will contribute to the sustainable development of Gdansk.